rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### Tripwire configuration file

 You will begin these exercises by first fine-tuning your configuration file.
-In an earlier exercise you were advised to remove or delete all clear-text versions of tripwire’s file from your system.
-You will create a slightly more secure installation of tripwire by editing some of the variables in the tripwire configuration file.
-You will specify that tripwire should always look for the binaries versions of the policy and config file on a removable media such as a floppy disk or a cdrom.
+In an earlier exercise you were advised to remove or delete all clear-text versions of Tripwire’s file from your system.
+You will create a slightly more secure Tripwire installation by editing some of the variables in the Tripwire configuration file.
+You will specify that Tripwire should always look for the binary versions of the policy and configuration files on removable media such as a floppy disk or CDROM.

 1. Change your pwd to the /etc/tripwire directory.